 - Lesson plans that provide access to ask any queries one might have.

-- On the occasion of the 9/11 anniversary, every year, an interactive session is organized that allows anyone to ask questions directly to the memorial staff and guest speakers.
+- On the occasion of the 9/11 anniversary, an interactive session is organized every year that allows anyone to ask questions directly to the memorial staff and guest speakers.

 - Webinars that provide real-life experiences of any survivor or the one from the victim’s family to share their difficulties and story.